Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Abstract

 \section{Abstract}

-Knee osteoarthritis (KOA) is a prevalent musculoskeletal disorder, and X-rays are commonly used for its diagnosis due to their cost-effectiveness.
-Magnetic Resonance Imaging (MRI), on the other hand, offers detailed soft tissue visualization and has become a valuable supplementary diagnostic tool for KOA.
-Unfortunately, the high cost and limited accessibility of MRI hinders its widespread use, leaving many patients with KOA to rely solely on X-ray imaging.
-In this study, we introduce a novel diffusion-based Xray2MRI model capable of generating pseudo-MRI volumes from a single X-ray image.
-In addition to using X-rays as conditional input, our model integrates target depth, KOA probability distribution, and image intensity distribution modules to guide the synthesis process, ensuring that the generated corresponding slices accurately correspond to the anatomical structures.
-Experimental results demonstrate that by integrating information from X-rays with additional input data, our proposed approach is capable of generating pseudo-MRI sequences that approximate real MRI scans.
-In addition, by increasing the number of inference steps, the model achieves effective interpolation, which further improves the continuity and smoothness of the generated MRI sequences, representing a promising first attempt at cost-effective medical imaging solutions.
-This study is available on \url{https://zwang78.github.io/}.
+Knee osteoarthritis (KOA) is a prevalent musculoskeletal disorder, often diagnosed using X-rays due to their cost-effectiveness.
+While Magnetic Resonance Imaging (MRI) provides superior soft tissue visualization and serves as a valuable supplementary diagnostic tool, its high cost and limited accessibility significantly restrict its widespread use.
+To explore the feasibility of bridging this imaging gap, we conducted a feasibility study leveraging a diffusion-based model that uses a X-ray image as conditional input, alongside target depth and additional patient-specific feature information, to generate corresponding pseudo-MRI sequences.
+Our findings demonstrate that the pseudo-MRI generated by our approach is visually closer to real MRI scans.
+Moreover, increasing inference steps enhances the continuity and smoothness of the synthesized MRI sequences.
+Through ablation studies, we further validate that integrating supplementary patient-specific information, beyond what X-rays alone can provide, enhances the accuracy and clinical relevance of the generated MRI, which underscores the potential of leveraging external patient-specific information to improve the pseudo-MRI generation.
+This study is available at \url{https://zwang78.github.io/}.